Samsung Galaxy Fold release date: the fixed version will launch in September

 Its comeback story is destined to begin in 'select markets' the same month we expect the iPhone 11, with exact availability details to come closer to launch, according to Samsung’s official statement today.

-The September timing of the Galaxy Fold also puts Samsung's foldable head-to-head with the foldable Huawei Mate X that's supposed launch by then, with current plans to release it in China first.
+The September timing of the Fold also puts it head-to-head with the foldable Huawei Mate X that's supposed launch by then, with current plans to release it in China first.
 Which company will claim that 'world's first' title?

-Notably, the thin, protective ltop ayer that looked like a removable plastic screen protector has been redesigned so not to confuse people who instantly usually rip those off of brand new phones.
-It's now extended beyond the bezel.
+Notably, the thin, protective top layer that looked like a removable plastic screen protector has been redesigned so not to confuse people who instantly usually rip those off of brand new phones.
+The top layer is now extended beyond the bezel.

 Here are the changes that Samsung is promising with the refined Galaxy Fold: